Cider: Albee Hill (2015 harvest, 2016 release)

-Cidery Location: Van Etten, New York
+Cidery Location: Van Etten, NY

 Cidery Description: Eve’s Cidery is a small family run orchard and cidery located in Van Etten, in the Finger Lakes region of New York State.
 We grow apples and other tree fruits and ferment artisanal ciders.
 We believe in nature, art, good food and hard work.
 These beliefs influence the way we farm, make cider and sell our product.
 We hope you can taste some of it in the bottle.

 Their official tasting room is at the Finger Lakes Cider House in Interlaken New York.

 Where Drank: home

 How Found: A free shipping deal in December (2017?).
 This may have sat in my cider fridge awhile.)

 First Impression: Lovely medium caramel amber hue.
 No carbonation.
 Smells amazingly rich, dry but with sweet flavors like caramel, and tannins.